KEEP YOUR PLUMBING FLOWING THROUGH THE HOLIDAY RUSH

 Your disposal may also be able to shut itself down to prevent damage to the motor in the event of a clog.
 If your disposal has this feature, you’ll need to press a reset button to restore power once you’ve manually cleared the clog.

-Whether you’re just entertaining for the evening or you’re putting up a house full of guests for several days, your bathrooms are going to get busy when you’re playing host.
-Before your guests arrive, peek inside your toilet’s tank just to make sure your flapper is in good condition and everything is in its place.
-It’s also a good idea to stick a plunger in the bathroom just so that it’s at the ready in the event of a potential overflow.
+Whether you’re just entertaining for the evening or you’re putting up a house full of guests for several days in Kelowna, bathrooms are going to get busy.
+Before your guests arrive, peek inside your toilet’s tank just to make sure your flapper is in good condition.Stick a plunger in the bathroom just so that it’s at the ready in the event of an overflow.

-As for furnishing hot showers for everyone, you may find that you need to stagger showers at different times to avoid outrunning your water heater.
+As for furnishing hot showers for everyone, you may find that you need to stagger showers at different times to avoid cold showers.
 If your water heater’s thermostat is set lower than 120 degrees — the highest safe setting — you’ll get a helpful boost by temporarily increasing the setting to that level.

-And if you tend to play host to a big crowd year after year, you might consider making your next water heater a tankless model.
+And if you tend to play host to a big crowd in Kelowna, you might consider making your next water heater a tankless model.
 They come at a higher upfront cost, but they’re more energy efficient than standard water heaters and you’ll never run out of hot water with their on-demand heating.

 Whether you need emergency help with an overstuffed disposal or a tankless water heater installed before Christmas, your local Canadian Rooter Plumber is standing by to help.